 Brining for a good 24 hours before you smoke them will yield more flavorful, juicier chicken leg quarters, so the time in the brine can be worth it.

-However, a much easier way to achieve similar results is by dry brining your chicken leg quarters instead.
+A much easier way to achieve similar results is by dry brining your chicken leg quarters instead.

 Simply coat the TOPs and BOTTOMs of your chicken leg quarters with kosher salt and pepper, and/or your favorite BBQ rub for chicken.
 (We list out our favorites below).